 They did so by uploading multiple photographs of their special unit, the “Badri 313”, which is reported to have played a crucial role in the swift takeover of Afghanistan.
 The unit became a well-known sensation on social media platforms as it uploaded one of the pictures of its special unit members depicting fighters copying U.S. soldiers hoisting their flag atop Mount Suribachi during World War II’s Battle of Iwo Jima in 1945.

-The Taliban’s Badri 313 brigade which defies the old appearance of Taliban is sensational in its appearance.
+The Taliban’s Badri 313 brigade which defies the old appearance of the Taliban is sensational in its appearance.
 It was founded by Badruddin Haqqani who was killed in a U.S drone strike in 2012.
 Badruddin Haqqani was the son of Taliban co-founder Jalaluddin Haqqani, a notorious Haqqani group accused of having links with Pakistan’s intelligence agency ISI.

 Read More: US-China strategic competition in East Asia